zig-182/my-react-portfolio/README.md

 * **Components**: I familiarised myself with how the components are structured to build the website and made adjustments as needed.
 With my experience in other frameworks such as Django and Flask, I was already familiar with the concept of how components interact with different parts of the code, which allowed me to implement several changes effectively.
 * **Styling**: I added and optimised images to ensure they were responsive.
 I also adjusted the colours, fonts, sizes, and layout of various sections on the page.
 Additionally, I set up internal links and connecting buttons at the top of the page to different sections below.
-* **GitHub Pages**: I am currently hosting my website on GitHub Pages and familiarising myself with its features.

 # Languages